-Tackling ingrained exclusionary biases requires more than a digital workspace to take place, but it’s a start.
-Biases need to be addressed at their root cause, but workplace communication platforms give everyone a level playing field.
-There’s never been more opportunity to meaningfully give every voice equal footing—and to give everyone the tools to present themselves on their terms.
+Tackling ingrained exclusionary biases requires more than a digital workspace—biases need to be addressed at their root cause—but it’s a start.
+Workplace communication platforms give everyone a level playing field.
+There’s never been a greater opportunity to meaningfully give every voice equal footing, and to give everyone the tools to present themselves on their terms.

 3. More Recruitment Opportunities

 By making remote working a priority, you open the door to a much wider pool of talent.
 Whether due to physical access, the need for regular support/breaks, or neurodivergent pressures, remote working is a fantastic solution to office-based issues.
 This benefit will be felt across the board, since recruitment won’t be dictated by geographical location.
-Not only that, but you’ll also reduce attrition.
+Not only that, but you’ll also reduce attrition due to disengagement.

 Creating an Accessible Future for Work

-What inclusive business strategy recognizes is that catering to the specific needs of one individual has positive impacts across the board.
+The cornerstone of inclusive business strategy is simple: catering to the specific needs of one individual has positive impacts across the board.
 A key principle of inclusive design is solve for one, extend to many.
 That’s why accessibility isn’t design for disabled people—it’s just good design.